 The Whipple is a seven-hour operation.
 If it was successful it could help save his life.
 Dr. Attiyeh said we could do this and Irwin would be fine!
 Irwin had the surgery at the end of February.
 He withstood the pain thanks to the massive doses of medication.
 BTW when Dr. Attiyeh said Irwin would be “fine,” little did we know what that would mean to us.

-A Clinical Trial to Wipe Out Any Traces of Cancer
+A Clinical Trial to Wipe Out any Traces of Cancer

-After recovering from surgery, Dr. Attiyeh told us there was suspicious lymph node and Irwin would need a chemotherapy protocol.
+After recovering from surgery, Dr. Attiyeh told us there was a suspicious lymph node and Irwin would need a chemotherapy protocol.
 We met with Dr. Kenneth Yu at Memorial Sloan Kettering, who suggested a single drug, Gemzar.
 We got a second opinion with Dr. Robert L. Fine, at The Pancreas Center at Columbia Presbyterian Hospital.
 He was in charge of an experimental clinical trial.
-Irwin would receive an IV of Gemzar and Taxotere one day a week for two weeks, while taking oral pills of Xeloda every day for 14 days, then a week with no chemo to allow his body to rest.
+Irwin would receive an IV of Gemzar and Taxotere one day a week for two weeks, while taking pills of Xeloda every day for 14 days, then a week with no chemo to allow his body to rest.
 The program would run six months.